rezaharasani/cms/argocd/README.md

 ![img_1.png](img/app_view_inside.png)

-## How to connect a remote k3s cluster to Argo CD
+## Connect a k3s cluster to Argo CD
 If Argo CD runs in another Kubernetes cluster (or externally via a VM, Docker, etc.), you must register your k3s cluster with Argo CD.

-### Step 1 – Get kubeconfig access to your k3s cluster
+### 1. Get kubeconfig access to your k3s cluster
 On the machine where you run the `argocd` CLI:
 ```shell
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml